hbc/HBC_master/training/index.md

 	** *Registration will open on January 4th, 2017* **

-* **February 2nd, 2017: *Introduction to Differential Gene Expression analysis***

-	This 1-day hands-on workshop is designed to teach researchers the basic concepts for performing differential gene expression analysis using tools in R.

-	**Prerequisite: *Introduction to R*** (You are eligibile to attend only if you have taken an R course with us prior to this workshop.)

-	** *If you have R expertise and would like to attend this workshop please [email us](mailto:hbctraining@hsph.harvard.edu) with the subject "February DGE Workshop Inquiry".* **

 * **March 8th and 9th, 2017: *Introduction to UNIX and RNA-Seq***

 	This 2-day hands-on workshop will introduce participants to the command-line interface, compute clusters, and basic methods to get started with RNA-Seq data analysis.